10 Best Places to Live Off the Grid

 2. Arizona

-With roughly 300 days of sunshine, Arizona is the perfect state for solar power aficionados.
-Better yet, you can find a climate for every taste, from the hot, dry deserts of Yuma to Flagstaff’s aspen and juniper forests.
+With roughly 300 days of sunshine, Arizona is the perfect state for solar power enthusiasts.
+Better yet, you can find a climate for every taste, from the hot deserts of Yuma to Flagstaff’s aspen and juniper forests.

 Your biggest hurdle will be finding water.
-While you can drill a well, you may have to go down hundreds of feet to access a groundwater source – and that’ll cost a pretty penny.
-It’s legal to collect rainwater in the state, but some months might leave you with slim pickings.
+While you can drill a well, you may have to go down hundreds of feet to access a groundwater source, which’ll cost a pretty penny.
+Collecting rainwater in the state is legal, but some months might leave you with slim pickings.

 3. California

-You might not think of California as the ideal location for off-the-grid living at first.
+You might not initially think of California as the ideal location for off-the-grid living.
 While the state ranks number one in population, it’s also one of the nation’s largest, and huge swaths of undeveloped land lie in rural areas.

 You may be unable to use the stream for bathing and water collection.

 However, you’ll get plenty of sunshine to fuel your solar batteries.
-Waste management can be an issue, though, if you rely on composting toilets.
+However, waste management can be an issue if you rely on composting toilets.
 Many jurisdictions allow them if you use a third-party service to haul away solids.

 4. Idaho